 - Girls Boarding School (Lot 14).
-Depending on time period, enslaved may have lived in Inspectors house, then later perhaps in the ca. 1815 Wash House behind the boarding school, and/or perhaps in the boarding school building.
+Depending on time period, enslaved associated with the school may have lived in Inspectors house, then later perhaps in the ca. 1815 Wash House behind the boarding school, and/or perhaps in the boarding school building.

 - Single Sisters House (Lot 15).
-Enslaved Single Sister Anna Maria Samuel lived in the Single Sisters House beginning in 1793 when she moved from Bethabara to join the Older Girls Choir in Salem.
+Enslaved Moravian Anna Maria Samuel lived in the Single Sisters House beginning in 1793 when she moved from Bethabara to join the Older Girls Choir in Salem.
 A kitchen (ca. 1790?) at the rear of the house may have housed enslaved and free Black workers (where did Christian Samuel live?) of the Single Sisters during ante-bellum period.
 Other enslaved rented by the Single Sisters may have stayed at their enslaver’s.

 - Jacob Reich — Ebert-Reich House (Lot 24).
-The 1815 coppersmith shop may have housed enslaved or the semi-detached kitchen that may have been an earlier wash house from 1843. [slave house enumerated in 1860 Slave Schedule; Reich listed in 1860 Agriculture Schedule].
+The 1815 coppersmith shop may have housed enslaved or the semi-detached kitchen that may have been an earlier wash house from 1843 [slave house enumerated in 1860 Slave Schedule; Reich listed in 1860 Agriculture Schedule].

 - Inspector’s House (Lot 29).
 Early enslaved probably lived in the house, after 1823 perhaps enslaved lived in the 1811 “extra living building” located west of the house which converted to a laundry in 1823 (it had housed a widow who worked at the Boys School).
 There were several other outbuildings on the lot.